Is my area at risk?

 The western fire corridor enters 2026 under the worst pre-season conditions in the modern measurement record.
-Sixty-four percent of SNOTEL stations,1,012 of 1,570,recorded all-time low snowpack on April 1.
-Eight states set new record lows; Arizona, Colorado, Idaho, Nevada, New Mexico, Oregon, Utah, and Wyoming all hit SNOTEL-era lows simultaneously.
-As of May 18, snowpack has collapsed across the corridor.
-Washington, Oregon, Idaho, and Montana all read 0.0" median SWE.
-Snow remains at only 10% of Oregon SNOTEL stations and 40% of Washington’s.
+65% of SNOTEL stations.
+1,012 of 1,570, recorded all-time low snowpack on April 1.
+8 states set new record lows; AZ, CO, ID, NV, NM, OR, UT, WY all hit SNOTEL-era lows simultaneously.
+Snowpack has collapsed entirely across the corridor: all 11 western states reached 0.0" median SWE by the end of May, snow is functionally gone everywhere except trace amounts in Colorado.
 Melt-out arrived weeks ahead of schedule across the West, with many stations recording their earliest snow-free date on record.
 Oregon has 62 of 73 water supply forecast points at or near historic lows.

 El Niño Watch in effect.
-Probability reaches 80% by June–August, 88–94% by fall, with a 25% chance of a Super El Niño (≥+2.0°C).
-Lake Powell is forecast to receive only 13% of usual inflows,hydropower generation could halt by September.
-USFS capacity degraded: ~6,000 employees lost, 57 research facilities closing, proposed FY2026 budget slashes staffing by 26%.
-Over 12,000 PurpleAir sensors monitoring western air quality.
+ONI reached +0.5°C in spring.
+Probability climbs to 80% by June–August and 88–94% by fall, with a 25% chance of a Super El Niño (≥+2.0°C).
+Water systems are already breaking: Lake Powell is forecast to receive only 13% of usual inflows and hydropower generation could halt by September; Lake Mead sits at 1054.89 ft, roughly 30% of capacity; Wyoming's North Platte runoff forecast is 17% of average.
+Suppression capacity has degraded entering this season: only 11,300 firefighters are on board (vs 11,900 the prior year) after 4,200 departures through the paid leave program and 600 through early retirement. ~6,000 USFS employees were lost overall, 57 research facilities are closing, and the proposed FY2026 budget cuts staffing by 26%.
+More than 5,000 personnel are currently assigned to fire incidents and over 12,000 PurpleAir sensors monitor western air quality.

 Current assessment